View Program Information FAQ for:

-Occasionally TSA must change the time, date, or location of a program after an announcement has been published or tickets have been mailed.
-Our office notifies participants by phone or mail.
-If you are uncertain about where and when a program is to take place, please call TSA at 202-633-3030, M-F, 9 a.m. to 5 p.m.
-A recorded announcement on the TSA 24-hour automated hotline lists events and locations for that day.
+Occasionally the Smithsonian Associates must change the time, date, or location of a program after an announcement has been published or tickets have been mailed.
+Our office notifies participants by phone, email, and/or mail.
+If you are uncertain about where and when a program is to take place, please call us at 202-633-3030, M-F, 9 a.m. to 5 p.m.
+A recorded announcement on our 24-hour automated hotline lists events and locations for that day.
 Friday's recorded announcement also includes the weekend events and tours.

 2. Can I purchase tickets at the door?

-Tickets are available (on a first-come, first-served basis) at the door of some TSA events.
+Tickets are available (on a first-come, first-served basis) at the door of some the Smithsonian Associates events.
 Tickets for tours and studio arts workshops are not available at the door.
 Please call 202-633-3030 to be sure that the event is not already sold out.

 3. What is your policy on photographing and recording events?

-Participants in Resident Associate member activities may be photographed or videotaped for the educational and promotional purposes of the Smithsonian Institution and The Smithsonian Associates.
-The taping and/or photographing of concerts or lectures by participants at Resident Associate events (except tours) is not permitted.
+Participants in Smithsonian Associates member activities may be photographed or videotaped for the educational and promotional purposes of the Smithsonian Institution and the Smithsonian Associates.
+The taping and/or photographing of concerts or lectures by participants at these events (except tours) is not permitted.